 Wake at around midnight to a light breakfast, and then prepare for the summit ascent.
 This part of the hike is carried out during the early morning before dawn so that the climbers reach Uhuru Peak at around sunrise.
 Leave at about 1:00 am and reach Gilman’s Point at about 7:00 am.
 The climbers are met with views of the crater from Gilman’s Point because it is on the Crater Rim.
 Another 2 hours of hiking brings the climber to Uhuru Peak, the summit.
 From there you will descend back to Kibo Hut, collect your things and cross the saddle again at Horombo Hut where you will spend the night.
 Enjoy dinner and get some well-deserved sleep.

 |Day 6||HOROMBO HUT | MARANGU PARK GATE | MOSHI|

 Hiking distance: 18 km

-Wake as usual, pack and descend to Mandara Hut.
+Wake, as usual, pack, and descend to Mandara Hut.
 Take lunch there and continue on to the park gate where you will be met by your transport back to Moshi.
 Continue on to the park gate where you will be met by your transport back to Moshi.
 Overnight in Springlands hotel.
-Tips is recommended and highly appreciated and can be given to the Guide at Springlands Hotel.
+Tips are recommended and highly appreciated and can be given to the Guide at Springlands Hotel.
 This is also where successful climbers receive their summit certificates.
-Those climbers who reached Stella Point (5685m) are issued with green certificates and those who reached Uhuru Peak (5895m) receive gold certificates.
+Those climbers who reached Stella Point (5685m) are issued green certificates and those who reached Uhuru Peak (5895m) receive gold certificates.

 |Day 7||MOSHI | KILIMANJARO AIRPORT|